How Do I Get Paid

-If you qualify for benefits under Chapter 30, Chapter 35 or Chapter 1606, a monthly benefit check is deposited monthly into your personal bank account.
+If you qualify for benefits under Chapter 30, Chapter 35, Chapter 1606 or Chapter 1607, a monthly benefit check is deposited monthly into your personal bank account.
+It is your responsibility to ensure payment is received by the UWF Cashier's Office by the tuition payment or deferment deadline.

 Under the new Post 9/11 GI Bill®, tuition and fees are paid directly to the school at the percentage level of the entitlement.
 The BAH and book stipend will be paid directly to the student by whatever means you have requested.